Clark County Public Works opened the 10th Avenue Bridge to traffic on Thursday, Jan. 3, 2019.

-- Improve traffic circulation by closing a gap in the existing transportation grid system, upgrading a roadway that does not meet current county road standards and improving access to recreational facilities.
+- Improved traffic circulation by closing a gap in the existing transportation grid system, upgrading a roadway that does not meet current county road standards and improving access to recreational facilities.

-- Enhance public health and safety by providing an alternate route for emergency responders, constructing safe bicycle and pedestrian facilities and creating a secondary access to the Clark County Fairgrounds.
+- Enhanced public health and safety by providing an alternate route for emergency responders, constructing safe bicycle and pedestrian facilities and creating a secondary access to the Clark County Fairgrounds.

-- Support existing land uses and zoning, including providing an opportunity to extend utility lines across Whipple Creek, improving access to existing commercial and industrial properties and supporting Clark County's 20-year comprehensive plan.
+- Supported existing land uses and zoning, including providing an opportunity to extend utility lines across Whipple Creek, improving access to existing commercial and industrial properties and supporting Clark County's 20-year comprehensive plan.

-Clark County already has completed two projects in advance of upcoming construction on Northeast 10th Avenue.
+Clark County completed two projects in the area before beginning work on the 10th Avenue Bridge.

 In addition, county roads were widened and improved on both sides of the freeway and the Salmon Creek Park & Ride lot was relocated for C-Tran buses.